Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 And although these effects wear off after you’ve changed attire, there are longer-term perks for the golfing athletes out there.
 Anecdotal evidence suggests that delayed onset muscle soreness – or DOMS as it is better known – does not return once the products have been removed.

 Increased muscle elasticity

-We all know that during a golf swing, our bodies move in ways that are unnatural to their design.
-For example, the twisting motion that enables us to generate power puts immense pressure on our lower backs in particular, with 28.1 per cent of 31,000 golfers tested by My TPI reporting they suffered from lower back pain at the end of a round.
+We all know that during a golf swing, our bodies move in ways that are unnatural.
+For example, the twisting motion that enables us to generate power puts immense pressure on our lower backs, with 28.1 per cent of 31,000 golfers tested by My Titleist Performance Institute reporting they suffered from lower back pain at the end of a round.

 Kymira Golf garments allow the body to produce accelerated levels of Nitric Oxide, which plays a huge role in increasing the volume of oxygen and nutrient-rich blood circulated to our muscle cells.
 Among a great many other things, this causes the skeletal muscles to relax, therefore enhancing joint mobility and muscle elasticity, allowing recreational players to swing freer than ever before.

-While there are many features that enhance a golfer’s performance, the importance of being able to recover quicker when wearing Kymira products cannot be understated.
-Especially after a particularly long slog, it can often take a couple of days to feel like yourself physically.
+The importance of being able to recover quicker when wearing Kymira products is such an important, additional benefit.
+We all know that after a particularly hard round, it can take too long to feel like yourself physically.

-Once again, the stimulation of Nitric Oxide is key to this process.
+Again, it is the stimulation of Nitric Oxide that is key to this process.
 Because the blood vessels expand, more blood can flow around the body, meaning tissue oxygen levels are, on average, 20 per cent higher when wearing Kymira vs a standard fabric or compression.

-And not only does this aid recovery, but it also helps to reduce swelling during inflammatory responses, the kind of which those who suffer from back pain will experience on a regular basis.
+And not only does this aid recovery; it also helps to reduce swelling during inflammatory responses, the kind which sufferers from back pain experience on a regular basis.